faisalbadran/CybersecurityBootcampProject1/README.md

 This is the first project in the U of T School of Continuing Studies Cyber Security Bootcamp.

-The files in this repository we used to configure the network depicted below.
+The files in this repository were used to configure the network depicted below.

 ![Network Diagram](Diagrams/networkDiagram.png)